AlumUSydNA/website/index.md

   <div style="flex: 1 1 50%; text-align: center; padding-left: 2em; padding-right: 2em;">
     {% capture right_box %}
 <br/>
-### Thanks for a great Annual General Meeting!
+# Thank you for a great Annual General Meeting!

-Thank you all for joining us **August 11, 2025 – 7:00-8:00 PM ET** for the SUGUNA AGM!
+Thank you all for joining us **August 11, 2025 – 7:00-8:00 PM ET** for the SUGUNA Special Meeting and AGM!

 We were thrilled to see over 80 of you from across Canada, Mexico, the United States, and Australia.

 The program featured a welcome from the Vice-Chancellor, Mark